 Property Market Portugal

-The last couple of years have presented a strong return for the real estate market in Portugal and Algarve was no exception.
+The last couple of years have presented a strong return for the property market in Portugal and Algarve was no exception.
 With 300 days of sunshine, stunning coastal scenery, a reasonable price of living and a vibrant local culture, the area remains a popular spot for both permanent expats and investors.

 The impact of the Golden Visa (introduced in 2012) and the NHR (introduced in 2009) should not be underestimated.
-The former gives non-EU nationals residential status in return for investment and continues to attract buyers from Asia and the Middle East, while the tax benefits from the NHR are seeing more European buyers choose Portugal.
+The former gives non-EU nationals residential status in return for investment and continues to attract buyers from Asia and the Middle East, while the tax benefits from the NHR are seeing more European buyers choose the property market Portugal.
 Both are expected to remain in place in the foreseeable future, bolstering an already strong market.

 Of course, 2017 was the year when ‘Brexit’ was top of minds across Europe.
 While the ongoing negotiations have left UK buyers less certain about investing, this has led to growth from other European countries.
 We continue to see high interest in luxury property in the Algarve from Scandinavia, Italy and particularly Germany and France.
-In short, while Brexit uncertainty continues, we don’t expect it to impinge on property sales in Portugal in the forthcoming years.
+In short, while Brexit uncertainty continues, we don’t expect it to impinge on the property market in Portugal in the forthcoming years.

 It’s not just investors who should be feeling confident about the year ahead, property owners will also continue to see the benefits of 2017 well into the next few years.
 The Algarve represented 50% of Portugal’s real estate profit last year, and remains one of the country’s top three property investment markets, with demand continuing to outstrip supply.